CuBoulder/src-tools-tech/README.md

 ### Adding a Link to the Sidebar
 To make your page show up in the side bar, you'll have to add the route to the **docs/.vuepress/config.js** file.
 Add your page name (name of the markdown file) to the sidebar array.

+### Adding Images
+You can add images in the /docs/asstes directory.
+Then you can add a relative URL to refrence the image.

 ## To Build
-Once you're done with your page, you can re-build the site.
-The build lives on the **gh-pages** branch.
-There is a shell script that will build the site and push changes that branch.
-Before running the script, make sure the **base** property is uncommented in the **config.js** file.
-Also, you will have to add an ssh key to your github account.
-Instructions to do that are [here](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).

-    sudo chmod u+x deploy.sh
-    ./deploy.sh
+Once you're done with your page, just commit your changes and push to master.
+The will de automatically deployed to netlify.